The register of electors

 The Electoral Register

 This lists the names and addresses of everyone who is registered to vote in public elections.
 It is used for electoral purposes, such as making sure only people who are eligible can vote.

 It is also used for other limited legally specified activities.
 This includes jury service, checking credit applications, and detecting crime, like fraud.

 The Open Register

-This is an extract of the electoral register, but is not used for elections.
 It can be bought by any person, company or organisation.
 It is used by businesses and charities to confirm name and address details or for commercial activities such as marketing.

-Your name and address will be included in the open register unless you ask for them to be removed.
 If you are already registered to vote, you can request to opt-in or opt-out of the open register.
-Call or email your request, along with your name and address.
+Call or email your request, along with your name and address:

 Removing your details from the open register does not affect your right to vote.